 - Basic ($2.95/mo) offers 1 website and 50GB of disk space, which is a nice starting point for small websites.

 - Plus and Choice Plus ($5.45/mo) plans are great for managing multiple websites.
-They include unlimited website and storage, as well as one free month of Office 365 for email.
+They include unlimited website and one free month of Office 365 for email, as well as unlimited disk space.
 If you pick Choice Plus, domain privacy and site backup features will be at your service.
 However, a significantly higher renewal rate will also apply.